-Prior to pooling, the SBA-guaranteed debentures bear interest at an interim floating rate of LIBOR plus0.30%.
+Prior to pooling, the SBA-guaranteed debentures bear interest at an interim floating rate of LIBOR plus 0.30%.
 Once pooled, which occurs in March and September each year, the SBA-guaranteed debentures bear interest at a fixed rate that is set to the current 10-year treasury rate plus a spread at each pooling date.

-The following table summarizes the interest expense and amortization of financing costs incurred on the SBA-guaranteed debentures for the years endedDecember 31, 2017, December 31, 2016 and December 31, 2015.
+The following table summarizes the interest expense and amortization of financing costs incurred on the SBA-guaranteed debentures for the years endedDecember 31, 2018, December 31, 2017 and December 31, 2016.

 Year Ended December 31,

-2017 2016 2015
+2018 2017 2016

-Interest expense \$ 4,160 \$ 3,758 \$ 1,701
+Interest expense \$ 5,124 \$ 4,160 \$ 3,758

-Amortization of financing costs \$ 444 \$ 403 \$ 240
+Amortization of financing costs \$ 530 \$ 444 \$ 403

-Weighted average interest rate 3.1 % 3.1 % 2.4%
+Weighted average interest rate 3.2 % 3.1 % 3.1 %

-Effective interest rate 3.5 % 3.5 % 2.7 %
+Effective interest rate 3.6% 3.5 % 3.5 %

-Average debt outstanding \$ 132,572 \$ 119,819 \$ 71,921
+Average debt outstanding \$ 158,471 \$ 132,572 \$ 119,819

-The SBIC program is designed to stimulate the flow of private investor capital into eligible small businesses, as defined by the SBA.
-Under SBA regulations, SBICs are subject to regulatory requirements, including making investments in SBA-eligible businesses, investing at least 25.0% of its investment capital in eligible smaller businesses, as defined under the 1958 Act, placing certain limitations on the financing terms of investments, regulating the types of financing, prohibiting investments in small businesses with certain characteristics or in certain industries and requiring capitalization thresholds that limit distributions to the Company.
+The SBIC program is designed to stimulate the flow of private investor capital into eligible smaller businesses, as defined by the SBA.
+Under SBA regulations, SBICs are subject to regulatory requirements, including making investments in SBA-eligible businesses, investing at least 25.0% of its investment capital in eligible smaller businesses, as defined under the 1958 Act, placing certain limitations on the financing terms of investments, regulating the types of financing, prohibiting investments in smaller businesses with certain characteristics or in certain industries and requiring capitalization thresholds that limit distributions to the Company.
 SBICs are subject to an annual periodic examination by an SBA examiner to determine the SBIC's compliance with the relevant SBA regulations and an annual financial audit of its financial statements that are prepared on a basis of accounting other than GAAP (such as ASC 820) by an independent auditor.
-As of December 31, 2017, December 31, 2016 and December 31, 2015, SBIC I was in compliance with SBA regulatory requirements.
+As of December 31, 2018, December 31, 2017 and December 31, 2016, SBIC I was in compliance with SBA regulatory requirements and as of December 31, 2018 and December 31, 2017, SBIC II was in compliance with SBA regulatory requirements.

 Leverage risk factors-The Company utilizes and may utilize leverage to the maximum extent permitted by the law for investment and other general business purposes.
 The Company's lenders will have fixed dollar claims on certain assets that are superior to the claims of the Company's common stockholders, and the Company would expect such lenders to seek recovery against these assets in the event of a default.
 The use of leverage also magnifies the potential for gain or loss on amounts invested.
 Leverage may magnify interest rate risk (particularly on the Company's fixed-rate investments), which is the risk that the prices of portfolio investments will fall or rise if market interest rates for those types of securities rise or fall.
 As a result, leverage may cause greater changes in the Company's net asset value.
 Similarly, leverage may cause a sharper decline in the Company's income than if the Company had not borrowed.
-Such a decline could negatively affect the Company's ability to make dividend payments to its stockholders.
+Such a decline could negatively affect the Company's ability to make distributions to its stockholders.
 Leverage is generally considered a speculative investment technique.
 The Company's ability to service any debt incurred will depend largely on financial performance and will be subject to prevailing economic conditions and competitive pressures.